 I’ve resolved to be nicer to my feet.
-I lucked out and found these Ferragamo Varina flats that I’ve been eyeing in an exquisite laser cut in a nude “macadamia” shade for a great sale price!
+I lucked out and found these Ferragamo Varina flats that I’ve been eyeing in an exquisite lace-like laser cut in a nude “macadamia” shade for a great sale price!
 (In case you haven’t noticed, it’s that time of the year again.)

 I found myself in West Soho one evening, not quite sure where to visit since I rarely go downtown.
 Then, I remembered the new Repetto store!
 It’s next door to the Soho Laduree and similar to the Laduree, it’s as if they imported the store from Paris.
 The store design, layout, selection, and sales lady — all just like the Paris stores!
 There are so many styles, colors, and lines that are new to the US!
 There’s also an atelier in the back for custom shoes.